 What are Your Best Summer Photography Tips?

 Photographing summer is quite different in the various corners of the world.
-Here in Northern Norway, we have the midnight sun which means night photography (read: star photography) is impossible.
+Here in Northern Norway, we have the midnight sun, meaning night photography (read: star photography) is impossible.

-In some places, summer is the prime season for photography with its thunderstorms and stormy weather while others rarely see a cloud.
+In some places, summer is the prime season for photography, with thunderstorms and stormy weather, while others rarely see clouds.

-With summer being so different depending on where you’re based, I’m curious to hear how you deal with it and what you focus on during this time of year.
+Summer is so different depending on where you’re based, so I’m curious to hear how you deal with it and what you focus on during this time of year.

 Let us know in a comment below!